MicheleTobias/workshop-stac/STAC_Workshop.md

 ### Cloud Optimized GeoTIFF (COG)

 Cloud Optimized GeoTIFF (COG) is a common file format stored in a STAC catalog.
-The GeoTiff format adds spatial reference metadata to the TIFF image foramt allowing you to store regularly gridded data, aka raster data, that is referenced to the earth.
+The GeoTiff format adds spatial reference metadata to the TIFF image format allowing you to store regularly gridded data, aka raster data, that is referenced to the earth.
 This lets you load data in geospatial software and know where in the world the data is and how much ground each pixel represents.

 What does "Cloud Optimized" mean?
 Why is this helpful?